Quick Start

 | local_write | Write to local filesystem then upload asynchronously |

-| max_local_file_size | With local_write, max file size written locally (default 32M) |
+| max_local_file_size | With `local_write`, max file size written locally (default 32M) |

 | enable_remote_cache | Enable remote cache |